sb8244/passwordless-hapi/README.md

 requests, replies, and session.
 Because of the difference in middleware between Express and Hapi, some functionality feels slightly more awkward.

+## Dependencies

+The only dependency is passwordless.
+This library currently only aims to support 1.1.1, but it may also work with previous versions.
+It technically is not constrainted by your Hapi version, although it may not work with really old Hapi versions.

 ## Getting you started

 The following should provide a quick-start in using Passwordless and Hapi.
 If you need more details check out the [example](https://github.com/florianheinemann/passwordless/tree/master/examples/simple-mail), the [deep dive](https://passwordless.net/deepdive), or the [documentation](https://passwordless.net/docs/Passwordless.html).
 Also, don't hesitate to raise comments and questions on [GitHub](https://github.com/florianheinemann/passwordless/issues).